Pressure increases for plane tracking after MH370

 France's final report on the AF447 crash led to a rethink of how technology can help investigators track the wreckage, but aviation experts say changes can take years to negotiate.

 Experts say the jet's disappearance has renewed pressure for better use of tracking technology.
-Further recommendations may, however, have to wait for the jet's recorders to be found.
+Further recommendataions may, however, have to wait for the jet's recorders to be found.

 After the Air France crash, a United Nations agency began looking at three reforms, but not all would be required by law.